 - Calcium Carbonate is crucial to the molting cycle of shrimp.
 It affects the hardening of the newly formed shell.
 According to some studies, the shrimp shell consists of the three main components Chitin (20-30 %), Proteins (30-40%), Calcium carbonate (30-50%).

 - Calcium Carbonate plays a huge role in breeding shrimp.
 It has a great effect on it.
-If the GH parameter in your tank does not match the proper level, your shrimp can stop breeding at all.
+If the GH parameter in your tank does not match the proper level, your shrimp can lose eggs or stop breeding at all.

 - These minerals also help in food digestion.
 They help the immune system to fight toxins and diseases in the body and can reduce overall stress in your shrimp.